208sp/Image-Segmentation-and-classification/README.md

 ## Count the number of rice grains and number of broken rice grains

-This Notebook Aims to solve two objectives *Rocket*:
+This Notebook Aims to solve two objectives:

 * Objective 1: Count the number of rice grains in the Image.
 * Objective 2: Find the number of broken grains in the image.